 Importing via Email/Hyperlinks

-Importing user content via email or hyperlinks also easy, and allows you to import files to more than one device at a time.
+Importing custom content via email or hyperlinks is also easy, and allows you to import files to more than one device at a time.
 You can import .kml and .mbtiles files using using email or hyperlinks, but not .csv files.

 Step 1: Send the file as an email attachment

-Attach one or more user content files to an email and send it to whatever recipient(s) you want to have the file (which may be your own email address).
+Attach one or more custom content files to an email and send it to whatever recipient(s) you want to have the file (which may be your own email address).